Error-331/code_tests/docs/admin/linux/hack/wireless/air_crack_ng.md

 - deauthenticate the wireless client in order to capture the handshake (may need to run multiple times, optional step) using `sudo aireplay-ng -0 1 -a 00:14:6C:7E:40:80 -c 00:0F:B5:FD:FB:C2 wlan0` (`BSSID` of AP then client);

-- crack the password using dictionary using `sudo aircrack-ng -w password.lst -b 00:14:6C:7E:40:80 psk*.cap`;
+- crack the password using dictionary using `sudo aircrack-ng -w password.lst -b 00:14:6C:7E:40:80 psk*.cap` (`BSSID` of access point);

 #### Notes

 WPA/WPA2 supports many types of authentication beyond pre-shared keys.
 Aircrack-ng can ONLY crack pre-shared keys.
 So make sure airodump-ng shows the network as having the authentication type of PSK, otherwise, don't bother trying to crack it.
 Only plain brute force techniques can be used against WPA/WPA2.